StackStorm-Exchange/stackstorm-backups/README.md

 # TODO

 - Allow passwords and usernames to be set via config instead of being in the key/value store
-- Allow Postgres password to be passed in via parameters
+- Allow PostgreSQL password to be passed in via parameters
 - Allow MongoDB username/password to be read in from the /etc/st2/st2.conf
 - Implement backups of remote databases (allow all credentials/configs to be passed in with parameters)
-- Investigate using Orchest or ActionChains instead of Mistral
+- Investigate using Orchestra or ActionChains instead of Mistral